Accredited Trust and Fiduciary Advisor

 This is why maintaining the Known Programs database rigorously — with full session metadata, not just program names — is worth the upfront effort.
 The database is the system's primary asset.

 Practical implication: The quality of Year 1's database seeding has an outsized impact on Year 2 and beyond.
-Taking the time to compile prior-year approval records and load them into the Known Programs database before the first BEN-assisted cycle will significantly reduce the Tier 4 research burden in that first cycle.
+Taking the time to compile prior-year approval records and load them into the Known Programs database before the first BEN-assisted cycle will significantly reduce the Tier 5 research burden and Tier 4 verification volume in that first cycle.

 VI.